lesleyrs/clipboard-narrator/README.md

 Inside the application press `h` to get a tts explanation.
 Copying the same text back to back does not work, press `r` for that.

 # interrupt, queue, and manual modes
-This application works differently based on which mode you are in (changed by pressing tab)
+This application works differently based on which mode you are in (changed by pressing tab or shift-tab)

 - **interrupt**